FAQs

 Therapy sessions are typically weekly and 50-55 minutes in length.
 Most clients prefer to come at the same day and time each week.
 The duration of therapy can be short-term (focusing on a specific problem) or long-term (focusing on more complex issues or ongoing personal growth).

-Effective therapy involves active participation during and between the weekly sessions.
+Effective therapy involves active participation during and in between sessions.

 • Yes.
-I offer telehealth sessions as well as in-person sessions.
+We offer telehealth sessions as well as in-person sessions.
+Telehealth (virtual) sessions are held on a secure, HIPAA-compliant platform.

-• I offer a free 15-minute initial phone consultation.
+• We offer a free 15-minute initial phone consultation.

 If you plan to use your health insurance, you may have a copay or you may need to pay out of pocket until you reach your deductible.
 Your insurance provider will be able to give you more information on what you can expect to pay.

-• I offer a sliding scale fee for a limited number of clients.
-If this sounds like you, ask about the fees during your 15-minute free initial consultation.
+• We offer a limited number of sliding scale spots for clients.
+If this sounds like you, ask about the fees during your free 15-minute initial consultation.

-• I accept cash, check, debit/credit card, Venmo, and HSA cards.
+• We accept debit and credit cards, cash, and HSA cards.

 Payment is due at each session.
-There is also an option to enroll in automatic payment by keeping a credit card on file.
+Most clients choose to enroll in automatic payment by keeping a credit card on file.

-• Yes, I accept the following insurance plans:
+• Yes, all therapists accept the following insurance plans:

 • Aetna